Wednesday, 24 July 2013

 Scrap-book

-- In that asthma.partners.org article they say that between 3 and 5% of asthmatic people say that aspirin worsens their asthma.
+• In that asthma.partners.org article they say that between 3 and 5% of asthmatic people say that aspirin worsens their asthma.
 Just one actual study is mentioned, done at Brigham and Women's Hospital (which showed increase of leukotrienes in people who claimed to be aspirin-sensitve asthmatics.)
 Working from these small percentages, the article nevertheless develops a general discouragement of the use of aspirin, as do other web pages.
 More empirical work needed here?
 After all, one person claimed that looking at facebook triggers his asthma (see The Lancet, Volume 376, No. 9754, p1740, 20 November 2010 'Facebook: a new trigger for asthma?') and the story gained wide publicity, but do asthmatics generally avoid using facebook as a result?
 How about a study to see if asthmatics can find a positive response to aspirin (after pausing their usage of conventional drugs, of course?)

 "I know what people mean about aspirin 'making their asthma worse': if you take aspirin in the middle of a bad attack you sometimes can sense the way it alters your physiology and that can bring a panic because it's a stressful moment anyway.
 However, the effect subsides quite quickly and then the aspirin works favourably.
 I'm sure something similar takes place when second-hand smoke affects an asthmatic: it's mostly a panic reaction that is triggered, which be handled if one calms oneself and sits still for a bit (everyone gets that tight-chested spasm when smoke hits the airways without warning, but it seems much worse if you're already in a tight-chested state because of asthma.)
 I smoked for 20 years and was completely asthma free, having had asthma once before those 20 years, and long since I stopped smoking in ca. 1996.
 Cold, humid air causes my asthma; smoking didn't at all."

-- One last point, they (asthma.partners.org) say that NSAIDs do not have any effect on inflammation in the lungs.
+• One last point, they (asthma.partners.org) say that NSAIDs do not have any effect on inflammation in the lungs.
 They do not quote the source of this information.
 It would be very difficult to prove that some inflammation in somebody's lungs was no better after taking aspirin.
 Hi-tech observational techniques would be needed to even start to answer that one.

 END Note (by a friend): "With me if I take a brufen I get an almost immediate asthma attack which can take a few hours to subside and go away.
-Well not for some time now because I just daren't take brufen at all in case I have an asthma attack; so whether or not it still affects me the same way I just don't know, but I daren't experiment and try it out to see if it does, because I remember how it used to affect me."_____________________________________________________________________
+Well not for some time now because I just daren't take brufen at all in case I have an asthma attack; so whether or not it still affects me the same way I just don't know, but I daren't experiment and try it out to see if it does, because I remember how it used to affect me."

-"it sounds like the brufen is affecting the same system in the body that's involved with asthma, as is the aspirin.""About a panic reaction - yes. but I know with brufen it is just not a panic reaction, it is a physical reaction.
+"About a panic reaction - yes. but I know with brufen it is just not a panic reaction, it is a physical reaction.
 I remember feeling panicky because of the asthmatic reaction and not being able to breathe and the hot almost burning sensation in my lungs, I remember feeling panicky but having to calm myself and just bear the symptoms until they eased and went away."

 This article makes interesting general points, not only about people in polluted areas: cnn.com/pollution.asthma.suicide/